 Early Childhood Education Trustee

-I first became acquainted with CBB when my husband, James and I were married by Cantor Mark Childs in 2013.
+I first became acquainted with CBB when my husband James and I were married by Cantor Mark Childs in 2013.
 From there we were welcomed with open arms to the CBB community and then by the BHY community.
 I am very fond of BHY and everything the school has to offer.
-I spent the last two years acting as the Parent Association Chair so I know firsthand that BHY is a very special place.
+I spent two years as the Parent Association Chair so I know firsthand that BHY is a very special place.

 I am the lucky mother of 3 boys.
-Crosby will be 6 years old in August and is a BHY alum, Rockwell just turned 4 and has another year at BHY, and Bixby just turned one and will be starting at BHY next year.
+Crosby will be seven years old in August and is a BHY alum, Rockwell just turned five is also a BHY alum, and Bixby just turned two and is at BHY now.
 I am currently a stay at home mother and I love being home with my boys.
 I feel so fortunate to be able to stay at home with my boys and experience the daily adventures in their young lives.

 Prior to being home with my children, I was and still am an educator.
 I have taught at a number of elementary schools throughout Santa Barbara and Carpinteria, in grades 2nd through 6th.
 I earned my BA in Psychology from UCSB in 2003.
 I have my Masters in Education and an elementary teaching credential from UCSB’s Teacher Education Program.
 I also earned my administrative teaching credential through Santa Barbara County Education Office’s PASC Program.
 I have always loved working in education and couldn’t think of a more rewarding career.

 I grew up in Santa Monica and came to sunny Santa Barbara in 1999 to attend UCSB.
 I love everything about Santa Barbara and couldn’t imagine a more wonderful place to raise my family.
 I enjoy walking along our beautiful beaches, reading, working out, and spending quality time with my family.

 I officially became a member of CBB in September of 2007, though I began attending events in 2005.
 I joined the Board in 2009.